School and Playgroup Visits

 The GWR welcomes school groups of all sizes and all ages.
 We can provide fantastic learning experiences for children from reception classes through to those studying for their GCSE exams.
 You can enhance learning across the curriculum, including:

 For some children this will be their first visit to a railway and for others it may be their first sight of a steam locomotive.
 Our activities aim to combine education with enjoyment and we try to tailor the visit to meet a school's specific requirements.
-As well as general learning for all ages, we have a World War II Evacuation experience which you can find out about below.
+As well as general learning for all ages, we have a World War II Evacuation experience suited to Years 3 to 5 which you can find out about below.

 For the autumn and winter we can offer children from Reception through to KS2 a day out on the Railway, with a train ride in our diesel railcar and winter-themed activities to fit with your current classroom work.
 In December these can have a Christmas focus.
 For more details of a typical visit, click on the Foundation and KS1 link below.
 To discuss all of your requirements and to book please e-mail us at firstname.lastname@example.org